SergiKuro/SNHU_Final_Project_Portfolio/README.md

 These techniques helped me efficiently identify and resolve issues, and I plan to apply them in future projects to maintain high code quality.

 Innovation and Problem-Solving
-One of the challenges I encountered during this project was [briefly describe a challenge].
-To overcome this, I [describe your innovative approach or solution].
-This experience taught me [reflect on what you learned], which will be invaluable in future development efforts.
+One of the significant challenges I encountered during this project was debugging complex interactions between different parts of the code, especially when new features were added that affected existing functionality.
+To overcome this challenge, I systematically used breakpoints and debugging tools in Visual Studio to isolate and identify the source of issues.
+By closely monitoring the flow of data and execution of functions, I was able to pinpoint where the problems occurred.

+Additionally, I implemented unit testing to ensure that new features did not inadvertently break existing code.
+This proactive approach allowed me to catch and resolve issues early in the development process, which ultimately saved time and helped maintain the overall integrity of the application.

+This experience taught me the importance of a structured approach to debugging and the value of unit testing in maintaining code quality, lessons that I will carry forward into future projects.

 Conclusion
 This project showcases my ability to handle both front-end and back-end development tasks, as well as my problem-solving skills and attention to detail.
 I am proud of the work I have done and look forward to applying these skills in my future career.